-You know what your timetable for your course is for 1990, especially: When you are scheduled to take General Education subjects.
-See "Timetabling" above for further informa- tion about timetabling arrangements.
-You are familiar with the range of subjects to be offered, including when they are timetabled.
-You have a reasonable idea of which General Education subjects you would like to enrol in.
-Assistance for Students Program Require- ments Advice The Centre's enrolling officers will be available to advise you on your General Education require- ments.
-Noticeboards The Centre's noticeboards at Unisearch House and outside the Centre's office in the Morven Brown Building will carry up-to-the-minute infor- mation about the 1990 General Education Program.
-Varying Enrolment Procedures Students wishing to vary their enrolment by either adding or discontinuing subjects may do so by applying to the Director, Centre for Liberal &amp; General Studies, on the University's form SA1.
-The following points should be noted: The Centre for Liberal &amp; General Studies is the subject authority for all General Education subjects, that is, all subjects bearing a "26" prefix.
-All applications to vary enrolment must be lodged at the Centre's Office, not at your course office.
-Students wishing to add subjects must first obtain a place in those subjects.
-While the University permits students to add subjects to their enrolment program up to the end of week 2 of each Session, only a limited number of places in subjects will be available after the start of Session.
-As a general principle, only students with proven enrolment or timetable difficulties will be permitted to add subjects after the commencement of each session. • Students enrolling in additional subjects after the commencement of each session should also note the University's atten- dance requirement for subject assessment which states that students must attend 80% of classes.
-Students enrolling after the commencement of session must also satisfy this attendance provision.
-See below under "Assessment" for further information. • Only a limited number of places will be available for students seeking to add subjects to their program before the start of Session 2.
-Students should enrol in General Education subjects to the extent of their requirement during the official en- rolment period in February.
-Deadlines for Discontinuation of Enrolment Students wishing to apply to discontinue subjects without failure should ensure that they do so by the University's stated dead- lines for first session, second session and full year subjects.
+Students wishing to vary their enrolment by either adding or discontinuing Streams may do so by applying to the Director, Centre for Liberal and General Studies, on the University's form SA1.

+The following points should be noted:

+- The Centre for Liberal and General Studies is the subject authority for all General Education subjects, that is, all subjects bearing a "GENS" prefix. - All applications to vary enrolment must be lodged at the Centre's Office, not at your course office. - Students wishing to add Streams must first obtain a place in those subjects. - While the University permits students to add subjects to their enrolment program up to the end of week two of each session, since quotas are already fixed and teaching and accomodation arrangements are already made, only a very limited number of places in subjects will be available after the start of the session.
+Only students with written proof of enrolment or timetable difficulties will be considered for joining a Stream after the commencement of the session involved. - Students enrolling in additional Streams after the commencement of each session should also note the University's attendance requirement for subject assessment which states that students must attend 80% of classes.
+Students enrolling after the commencement of session must also satisfy this attendance provision. - Only a very limited number of places will be available for students seeking to add subjects to their program before the start of Session Two.
+Students must enrol in General Education subjects to the extent of their requirement during the official enrolment period in February.

+Deadlines for Discontinuation of Enrolment

+Students wishing to apply to discontinue subjects without failure should ensure that they do so by the University's stated deadlines for first session, second session and full year subjects.